Z3R003/Discord.Bot/README.md

 # 🚀Discord.Bot🚀
-Discord.Bot is a discord tool that generates, deletes or joins bots for you in few seconds!
+Discord.Bot is a discord tool that generates, deletes or joins bots for you in few seconds you can also use them to spam someone in server!
 Enjoy and do not forget to give it a star. https://discord.gg/jfCpNdxKk
 ## 📹 Preview
 ![preview](Preview.PNG)
 ## 🔥 Features